danlubbers/trailSpot/README.md

 * [x] You must show and hide DOM elements on the screen.
 * [x] You must handle at least three different events.
 * [ ] You must handle user input somewhere within the project.
 (For example, handle a search engine or display text that the user typed somewhere on the page).
 * [ ] Limit your use of global variables.
-You can do this by organizing yours code.
+You can do this by organizing your code.
 * [x] You must create a new repository for this project.
 Everyone in the group should be contributors.